User Seats

 • Install templates.

-• Settings access to user management, plans, themes, language and region, roles, and history log.
+• Settings access to user management, plans, language and region, roles, and history log.

 • Manage users, seats, and plans.